otammato/intrasonics_transmogrifier_assignment/README.md

 else
     sudo useradd "$user"
     sudo usermod -a -G ec2-user "$user"
-    echo ""$user" created, please create a password to the user" fi
+    echo ""$user" created, please create a password to the user and relaunch the script" fi
 ```